akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 A Tailored Import profile displays the following tabs:
 * `Properties`: To name your import profile.
 * `Permissions`: To set permissions to allow specific user groups to execute or edit your import profile (Enterprise Edition only).
 * `Global settings`: To define the behavior in case an error occurred: you can either skip the products (the rows won't be imported), or skip the values only (the faulty cells won't be imported).
+Please note in some cases, depending on the error, whole rows could be skipped even though "Skip values" is selected.
 * `Import structure`: To create your import structure (read how to [define your import structure](tailored-import.html#define-your-import-structure)).
 * `History`: To display the modifications made by any user on your export profile.